Yummy Shepherd’s Pie

 40 okra pods, sliced

-2 bunches of parsley, minced
+2 bunches of parsley, chopped

-2 bunches of green onions, sliced
+2 bunches of green onion tops, sliced

-2 15 ounce cans of whole tomatoes, diced, save juices
+2 15-ounce cans of whole tomatoes, diced, save juices

-1 pound Veron Andouille Sausage
+2 pounds Veron Andouille Sausage

 1 pound Conecuh Original Smoked Sausage “Spicy & Hot”